mrvautin/wee-db/README.md

 All queries take a `collection` as the first parameter and depending on the type of query, the other parameters will vary.
 See examples.

-All queries will return an object with a `count` of documents which matched the criteria and a `documents` array (except `findOne` that returns an Object) containing the matched document.
+All queries will return an object with a `count` of documents which matched the criteria and a `documents` array (except `findOne` which returns an Object) containing the matched document.

 An example returned Object: